Skip to product information

 The result was so fantastic it sealed the fate for many of us - we are hooked and enslaved to this most wonderous of drinks.

-The point was never make something cheap and bland - like modern, industrial, dusty blends hiding in tea-bags - but to make something GREATER than the sum of its parts.
-This beautiful blend combines the finest Chinese black teas with the best from around the globe.
+The point was never to make something cheap and bland - like modern, industrial, dusty blends hiding in tea bags - but to make something GREATER than the sum of its parts.
+This beautiful blend combines the finest Chinese black tea – a beautiful spring flush full of golden buds that give sweet caramel notes, with the bright aromas of an elegant Himalayan tea from the fully organic state of Sikkim.

 Serving Suggestions